ctolkien/TinyPNG/README.md

 ## Upgrading from V2

-The API has changed from V2, primarily you no longer need to await each individual step of using the TinyPNG api, you can now chain appropriate calls together as the extension methods now operate on `Task<T>`.
+The API has changed from V2, primarily you no longer need to await each individual step of using the TinyPNG API, you can now chain appropriate calls together as the extension methods now operate on `Task<T>`.